steele87/nc-new-fe/README.md

 Northcoders News is a social news aggregation site developed with React.

-The site has been deployed to Heroku [here] (https://nc-news101.herokuapp.com/)
+The site has been deployed to Heroku https://nc-news101.herokuapp.com/

 ##Setup